dykang/PASTEL/README.md

 Data and code for ["(Male, Bachelor) and (Female, Ph.D) have different connotations : Parallelly Annotated Stylistic Language Dataset with Multiple Personas"](https://arxiv.org/) by Dongyeop Kang, Varun Gangal, and Eduard Hovy, EMNLP 2019

 ## The PASTEL dataset
-PASTEL is a dataset of XXX.
+PASTEL is a parallelly annotated stylistic language dataset.
-The dataset consists of over XXX.
+The dataset consists of ~41K parallel sentences and 8.3K parallel stories annotated across different personas.

-We structured the dataset into XXX.
-Each is further split into the train/dev/test splits (same splits used in the paper).
+Each story is split into the train/dev/test splits (same splits used in the paper).
 Due to licensing constraints, we provide instructions and scripts for downloading the VIST dataset for raw reference sentences and images.

 ## Setup Configuration
 Run `./setup.sh` at the root of this repository to install dependencies and download the VIST dataset.